← Back to Portfolio

 Ghostwriter & Content Strategist

-They are paid to ask the questions their clients do not know how to ask themselves.
+They're paid to ask the questions their clients don't know how to ask themselves.

 Context Questions

-Why are we saying this now?
+E.g. Why are we saying this now?
 What triggered this thought?
-These questions ground the content in a moment and make it timely and relevant.

 Perspective Questions

-What do you believe that most people get wrong?
-These questions unlock the bold, original opinions that make content stand out.
+E.g. What do you believe that most people get wrong?

 Emotion Questions

-What frustrated you about this?
+E.g. What frustrated you about this?
 What excites you about it?
-Emotion is what makes content human and worth reading.

 Specificity Questions

-Can you give a real example?
+E.g. Can you give a real example?
 What actually happened?
-Specificity is what separates authority content from generic advice.

-The best ghostwriters are not just writers.
-They are investigators.
+And the best ghostwriters are not just writers, they're investigators.

 — Ella, Ghostwriter and Content Strategist